KArbeRes/MagentaA11yV2/public/content/documentation/web/component/strikethrough-content.md

 2. Test mobile screenreader gestures

-      - Swipe: The content makes sense and is in logical order
+      - Swipe: The content makes sense and is in a logical order

 3. Listen to screenreader output on all devices

-      - Name: The content makes sense and is in logical order
+      - Name: The content makes sense and is in a logical order

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/strikethrough-content](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/strikethrough-content)